orioledb/orioledb/doc/usage.md

 S3 database storage (experimental)
 ----------------------------------

 OrioleDB has experimental support for the storage of all OrioleDB tables and materialized views data in the S3 bucket.
-It is useful for splitting compute and data storage instances, for increasing data safety, for scaling and changing architecture of compute instances preserving all data, and for replication.
+It is useful for splitting compute and data storage instances, for increasing data safety, for scaling and changing the architecture of compute instances preserving all data, and for replication.

 Local storage implements caching of the data most often accessed.
 Also, it ensures that adding and updating data will be done at the speed of writing to local storage, rather than the S3 transfer rate.
 Data are synced with S3 asynchronously.
 However, all requirements of data integrity are ensured for all the data on S3 storage as well.
 So you can re-connect to the S3 bucket by another empty PostgreSQL instance with the OrioleDB extension configured to use S3 with this bucket and get back all the data from S3 in the state of the last PostgreSQL checkpoint.